yjump/MVI_Survival_Risk_Score_Inference/README.md

 python3 mvi_risk_predict.py
 ```

-3. Obtain the prediction file "./Output_Patient_Info_with_Risk_Score"
+3. Obtain the prediction file "./Output_Patient_Info_with_Risk_Score".

 ## Disclaimer:

 This tool is for research purpose and not approved for clinical use.

-This is not an official Tencent product
+This is not an official Tencent product.

 ## Citation: